Sharkbyteprojects/regular-expression-file-replacer/README.md

 # regular-expression-file-replacer
 search with regex in file line per line and replace it

-run regex without args to become help
+run `regexplace` without args to become help

+---

 - [Download and Install](https://github.com/Sharkbyteprojects/regular-expression-file-replacer/releases/tag/v1.0.0)